Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Contributions: Detailed version

-so the limit of alternating projections started with $a_0 \in A$ lies in the quasioptimal metric projections of $a_0$ onto $B$ and $A \cap B$.
-This observation holds for quasioptimal alternating projections as well and allows us to estimate the distance from $\hat{x}$ to the optimal metric projections of $a_0$ onto $B$ and $A \cap B$ in Theorem~\ref{theorem:ap_as_qmp} and Corollary~\ref{corollary:ap_as_qmp}.
+so the limit of the AP started with $a_0 \in A$ lies in the quasioptimal metric projections of $a_0$ onto $B$ and $A \cap B$.
+This observation holds for the QAP as well and allows us to estimate the distance from $\hat{x}$ to the optimal metric projections of $a_0$ onto $B$ and $A \cap B$ in Theorem~\ref{theorem:ap_as_qmp} and Corollary~\ref{corollary:ap_as_qmp}.

-As we already made clear, our interest in the theory behind quasioptimal alternating projections stems from their successful applications to constrained low-rank approximation of matrices and tensors.
-Naturally, we showcase some of them and focus on two particular examples.
+As we have made clear, our interest in the theory behind the QAP stems from their successful applications to constrained low-rank approximation of matrices and tensors.
+Naturally, we showcase some of them and focus on two problems in particular.\footnote{We leave their theoretical analysis within the framework of the AP for the future.}

-First is low-rank approximation of nonnegative matrices and tensors.
-In our previous works \cite{matveev2023sketching, sultonov2023low} we tackled the problem numerically with quasioptimal alternating projections; Corollary~\ref{corollary:1qoptimal_convergence_2sr} provides the theoretical basis for the observed linear convergence.
-In Section~\ref{subsec:nonnegative}, we develop faster alternating-projection algorithms based on \textit{cross approximation} (see Section~\ref{sec:qoptimal_lowrank} and Appendix~\ref{appendix:lowrank}) and acceleration techniques: \begin{itemize} \item it costs $\mathcal{O}(m r^2 + n r^2)$ operations to project an $m \times n$ matrix of rank $r$ onto the nonnegative orthant and follow up with cross approximation \textit{without multiplying the low-rank factors}; \item reflections and shifts can improve the rate of convergence for low-rank nonnegative approximation at the expense of a mild increase of the approximation error; \item a \textit{single iteration} of cross-approximation-based alternating projections leads to noticeable regularisation effects in low-rank recovery problems such as matrix completion \textit{without changing the asymptotic complexity} of the non-regularised methods. \end{itemize}
+The first problem is low-rank approximation of nonnegative matrices and tensors.
+It was approached numerically with the QAP in \cite{matveev2023sketching, sultonov2023low}, showing linear convergence.
+In Subsection~\ref{subsec:nonnegative}, we develop fast AP algorithms based on low-rank \emph{cross approximation} (see Subsection~\ref{subsec:qoptimal_lowrank} and the supplementary material) and acceleration techniques: \begin{itemize} \item with cross approximation, the metric projection onto the nonnegative orthant can be computed without multiplying the low-rank factors; \item reflections and shifts can improve the rate of convergence for low-rank nonnegative approximation at the expense of a mild increase of the approximation error; \item a single step of the cross-approximation-based AP leads to noticeable regularisation in low-rank recovery problems such as matrix completion without changing the asymptotic computational complexity. \end{itemize}